 In a world ruled by men, one young mother had the courage to write her own story.
 During a government crackdown on those believed to have angered the gods, Vibia Perpetua is arrested, along with several other new Christians.
 Sacrificing to the gods will earn her freedom - allowing her to go home, save her family's honor, raise her infant son - but at the cost of abandoning the One who already set her free, giving her an identity beyond "wife of," "daughter of," or "citizen of."
 In her words, "I cannot be called anything other than what I am: I am a Christian."
 Thus begins a test of loyalties, with everything she loves - her faith, her familial relationships ... and her son - at stake.
 Imprisoned in the North African city of Carthage around 203 CE, Perpetua chronicled her arrest, her trial, her visions from God, and her love for her family.
 Her prison diary, passed down by Tertullian, is one of the oldest known female-authored documents and tells a remarkably human story that still resonates today.

-Today, 260 million Christians around the world live out Perpetua's story, suffering discrimination, physical and sexual assault, torture, arrest, and death because of their faith.
+Today, over 340 million Christians around the world live out Perpetua's story, suffering discrimination, physical and sexual assault, torture, arrest, and death because of their faith.
 Still Small partners with The Voice of the Martyrs with this show to raise awareness and funds for our brothers and sisters whose stories sing today.

 Exercises for Reflection and Discussion